► Vauxhall Grandland X Hybrid4

 It’s an Astra on stilts!
 Say hello to the new Vauxhall Grandland X SUV, which is the next piece of Vauxhall’s 4x4 masterplan and a new rival for the likes of the Renault Kadjar, Seat Ateca and Peugeot 3008.
 The new Grandland X made its debut at the 2017 Frankfurt motor show, before going on sale in early 2018.

-The latest X-rated SUV from Vauxhall joins the selling-like-hotcakes Mokka X and the slightly smaller new Crossland X in the range, making the new Grandland X the largest SUV in the Griffin's current line-up.
+The latest X-rated SUV from Vauxhall joins the soon-to-be-replaced Mokka X and the slightly smaller new Crossland X in the range, making the new Grandland X the largest SUV in the Griffin's current line-up.

 There’s certainly no mistaking it for a Vauxhall; the grille, headlights and design details are exactly what we’ve seen in recent cars like the Astra and Insignia Grand Sport.
 The ‘floating’ roofline is very much like the new Crossland X's, too.